 This refreshing Vodka Mojito is the perfect cocktail to sip on a hot summer day!
 With muddled mint and fresh limes, this simple, classic cocktail recipe stands out from the original by using vodka instead of rum.
 Best of all, it's ready in just minutes!

-Served over ice, this easy drink is one of my favorite vodka recipes to make all season long.
-It’s easy to pretend you’re on vacation while sipping one of these yummy vodka drinks.
+Served over ice, this easy mojito with vodka is one of my favorite vodka recipes to make all season long.
+It's easy to pretend you're on vacation while sipping one of these yummy vodka drinks.

 A Vodka Mojito is super refreshing

-It’s amazing to me how a lot of cocktails have similar flavors.
-But just a few small tweaks can make them taste totally different from one another.
+It's amazing to me how a lot of cocktails have similar flavors.
+But just a few small tweaks, like using vodka instead of rum, can make them taste totally different from one another.

 I love to make a mojito with vodka because the vodka has such a neutral flavor.
 All the flavor in this drink comes from the fresh ingredients you are using.

 The club soda helps to keep this really crisp and I love that you can control how much sugar you are adding so you can tailor-make this to your taste preferences.

 If you're looking for a cocktail to help cool you down, this is it!

 Also, check out my Coke Mojito and Tequila Mojito.
 YUM!
 And because I love the smell of fresh mint and lime, I made mojito-inspired bath salts.